dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 }
 ```
 ## Big Three Methods
-With the new helper methods in place the bigg three are pretty straight forward.
+With the new helper methods in place the big three are pretty straight forward.
 Below is our ```Get```.
 ```powershell
 [SmartSeviceRestart]Get()